-Today's topic is irregardless.
+Today's topic is “irregardless.”

 Hi, Grammar Girl.
 I'm an English teacher in Boston, Massachusetts, and I am freaking out.
-One of my students tells me that irregardless is now a word, and apparently it's been added to some dictionaries.
-Can you clear this up for me.
+One of my students tells me that “irregardless” is now a word, and apparently it's been added to some dictionaries.
+Can you clear this up for me?
 This is serious panic time.

-In the immortal words of The Hitchhiker's Guide to the Galaxy: Don't panic.
-Irregardless is a word, but it's not a proper word, and your student's assertion that it's in some dictionaries is a great opportunity to talk about the different kinds of dictionaries and the different kinds of entries in dictionaries.
+In the immortal words of "The Hitchhiker's Guide to the Galaxy": Don't panic.
+“Irregardless” is a word, but it's not a proper word, and your student's assertion that it's in some dictionaries is a great opportunity to talk about the different kinds of entries in dictionaries.

 Standard Versus Nonstandard English

 Now, on to dictionaries.
-Although it's true that the American Heritage Dictionary, the Merriam-Webster Online Dictionary, and the Oxford English Dictionary all list the word irregardless, they also note that it's considered nonstandard.
+Although it's true that the American Heritage Dictionary, the Merriam-Webster Online Dictionary, Dictionary.com, and the OED all list the word “irregardless,” they also all call it “nonstandard.”
 Listing a word as nonstandard is a way that dictionaries concede that a word is in common use, but isn't really a proper word.
-Standard language is defined as the language spoken by educated native speakers (1), but comprehensive dictionaries also include nonstandard words, dialect, colloquialisms, and jargon--words like “ain’t," “conversate,” and “irregardless.”
-It seems pretty common for people to look up a word in a dictionary, and if it's there, they think it's fine to use that word every circumstance.
+Standard language is defined as the language spoken by educated native speakers, but comprehensive dictionaries also include nonstandard words, dialect, colloquialisms, and jargon--words like “ain’t," “conversate,” and “irregardless.”
+It seems pretty common for people to look up a word in a dictionary, and if it's there, they think it's fine to use that word in every circumstance.
 It's the "Look, it's a word!" phenomenon.
-But you have to look a little further to see what kind of word it is, and if it's nonstandard in some way, then use it with caution.
-You'll sound uneducated if you go around saying things like I ain't gonna conversate with him irregardless of the consequences.
+But you have to look a little further to see what kind of word it is, and if it's nonstandard in some way, you should use it with caution.
+You'll sound uneducated if you go around saying things like “I ain't gonna conversate with him irregardless of the consequences."

 Prescriptive Versus Descriptive Dictionaries

-A prescriptive dictionary focuses on the way the language should be according to traditional rules, and a descriptive dictionary focuses on the language that is actually in use by the population.
+A prescriptive dictionary focuses on the way language should be according to traditional rules, and a descriptive dictionary focuses on the language that is actually in use by the population.
 So a descriptive dictionary is likely to include words that a prescriptive dictionary would leave out.
 Many older dictionaries are prescriptive, but most modern dictionaries are descriptive.